openvstorage/framework/docs/dal.md

 Dynamic('storagerouter_guid', str, 15)]
 ```

-In this situation we can see that the list of the snapshots for this vdisk is refreshed (from the storagedriver) every 60 seconds:
+In this situation we can see that the list of the snapshots for this vDisk is refreshed (from the storagedriver) every 60 seconds:
 ```
 Dynamic('snapshots', list, 60)

 This info get stored in Memcached and .

 ##### Persistent  - Arakoon
-The [Arakoon](../Arakoon/README.md) key-value database (OVSDB) stores data about the Open vStorage model which doesn't frequently change, typically static properties of the object.
+The [Arakoon](https://openvstorage.gitbooks.io/Arakoon/content) key-value database (OVSDB) stores data about the Open vStorage model which doesn't frequently change, typically static properties of the object.